kylerove/pediatricurologybook/_chapters/01-02_imaging-of-the-urinary-tract.md

 #### Follow Up of Prenatal Urinary Tract Dilation

 This is the most common indication for a pediatric renal ultrasound in the outpatient setting.
 The architecture of the dilated collecting system is usually well-depicted by ultrasound and can provide clues to the etiology.
-Despite many efforts at standardization (beginning in 1988 and ongoing), descriptive terminology remains sadly inconsistent.
-The 1988 Society for Fetal Urology (SFU) 5 point grading system (grade 0 to 4) is the basis for the ACR appropriateness criteria, plus the anterior to posterior renal pelvic diameter, with a threshold of greater than 15 mm for a diagnosis of higher grade dilation.{% cite brown2020acr --file 01-02 %} At many institutions (including the author's), no standardized reporting system is in use.
-Because one radiologist's "mild pelviectasis" is another's "trace hydronephrosis," the referring clinician is well advised to become familiar with the wording within their own institution and encourage standardization where possible.
+Despite many efforts at standardization (beginning in 1988 and ongoing), descriptive terminology has been sadly inconsistent.
+This inconsistency has hampered efforts to correlate urologic outcomes with the degree of prenatal collecting system dilation.
+While ACR appropriateness criteria are based on the 1988 SFU classification system, most children’s hospitals have now adopted the UTD classification system.
+This classification system was developed in 2014.
+UTD introduced unified descriptive terminology for both pre and postnatal ultrasound to facilitate standardized perinatal evaluation.
+The clinician is well advised to become familiar with the wording within their affiliated radiology practice and encourage standardization where possible.

 ![Figure 4]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-02-4.png){:.float-start .img-fluid}
 **Figure 4**{:#figure-4}{:.figure-number} SFU grading of collecting system dilation